Orillusion/orillusion-web/docs/guide/gui/Readme.md

 Currently, `GUISpace` supports two modes: `ViewSpace` and `WorldSpace`：

-- ViewSpace mode: In this mode, the UI is in screen space and does not change with changes to the 3D camera;
+- ViewSpace mode: In this mode, the UI is in screen space and does not change with the 3D camera's movements.a;
-- WorldSpace mode: In this mode, the UI can be seen as a canvas in 3D space, with 3D attributes (rotation, scaling, translation), and can participate in depth detection, achieving occlusion and occlusion relationships with other objects.
+- WorldSpace mode: In this mode, the UI is considered a canvas in the 3D space and has 3D properties such as rotation, scaling, and translation.
+It can participate in depth testing and achieve occlusion relationships with other objects.

-The engine has a built-in Canvas `guiCanvas` node as the root node of the GUI, and each user's panel`UIPanel`will be placed in the Canvas node and collected for UI rendering;
+The engine has a built-in Canvas `guiCanvas` node as the root node of the GUI, and each panel's `UIPanel`will be placed in the Canvas node and collected for UI rendering;
 Each UIPanel can be considered as the root node of the panel, under which various UI components can be organized to display UI details.

 ```ts